czar3985/linux-server-configuration/README.md

 #### - The necessary modifications to the Item Catalog project
 Prepare the item catalog project:
-i.
-Change code from Python 2 to Python 3. ii.
-Change database from SQLite to PostgreSQL. iii.
-Check that it is working well in Udacity's vagrant setup. iv.
-Rename the downloaded JSON file to `client_secrets.json` and place in the same folder as the pokemon_types.py file
+a.
+Change code from Python 2 to Python 3.
+b.
+Change database from SQLite to PostgreSQL.
+c.
+Check that it is working well in Udacity's vagrant setup.
+d.
+Rename the downloaded JSON file to `client_secrets.json` and place in the same folder as the `pokemon_types.py` file
-v.
-In code, change these lines: `from database_setup import XXX` and `from view_model import XXX` to `from .database_setup import XXX` and `from .view_model import XXX` vi.
+e.
+In code, change these lines:
+`from database_setup import XXX` and `from view_model import XXX` to `from .database_setup import XXX` and `from .view_model import XXX`
+f.
 In `client_secret.json` path in the code, prepend the current directory's path `os.path.dirname(__file__)`

 #### - Set the code up in your server
 Create the directory where the code will go.
 Change permissions.
 Install a virtual environment to work on.
 Install the packages while inside the virtual environment.
-Setup and populate the database by running `database_setup.py` and `initial_entries.py`.
+Set-up and populate the database by running `database_setup.py` and `initial_entries.py`.
 Check that there are no errors when running the main script `pokemon_types.py`:
 ```